06 October 2009

 Q: Did you get any sense of how the people feel about their government and politics?

-In some ways, people agree with Ian Khama's politics.
+A: In some ways, people agree with Ian Khama's politics.
 I heard some people praise him for being stricter about drinking (drunk and reckless driving is a leading killer in Botswana) and about international affairs (he has taken a very strong stance against other African leaders like Robert Mugabe and Omar al-Bashir).
 At the same time, however, I think his moralistic approaches to social issues and his take on HIV/AIDS is disheartening to some.
 He is a relatively new president, and it will take a bit more time before anyone can make a really definitive statement about his popularity.

 Q: What was most disappointing?